parassibal/fetch_works/README.md

 1. The code defines a function reshape_conversion(data) that takes a list of data, converts it to a NumPy array, reshapes it, and converts it to a PyTorch tensor.
 2. The monthly data and corresponding Receipt_Count data are converted and reshaped for model input and output.

-Model Definition
+Model Definition:
 1. Neural Network Model:
 The code defines an LSTM-based model using Keras.
 The model is built as a Sequential model.
 It contains two LSTM layers with a dropout layer between them.
 The model concludes with a Dense layer for prediction.
 2. Model Compilation:
 The model is compiled with a mean squared error loss function and the Adam optimizer with a learning rate of 0.001.
 Callbacks are defined, including early stopping to prevent overfitting, learning rate reduction, and model checkpoint to save the best model during training.

-Model Training:
+Model Training and Evaluation:
-The code converts the data to TensorFlow tensors for model input.
+1. The code converts the data to TensorFlow tensors for model input.
 The model is trained using the fit method with the specified callbacks.
 The trained model is saved as "bestmodel.h5."

-Model Evaluation:
-Test data is prepared by converting and reshaping the final month's data and corresponding Receipt_Count data.
+2. Test data is prepared by converting and reshaping the final month's data and corresponding Receipt_Count data.
 The model is evaluated using the test data, and the test loss is displayed.

+Steps to run the Application:
+The app is hosted online using streamlit and can be directly accessed by running the command streamlit run path_to_app/app.py where path_to_app is the location of the app